Kubra717/se-iitmbsdegree/motivation.md

 ## Software Engineer

-- Experience with Git, code reviews, and scrum practices
+- Experience with Git, code reviews, testing
-- Frontend (Vue/React) and backend (Flask, APIs) exposure
+- Frontend and backend exposure
-- Understanding modular codebases, task tracking, and best practices
+- Component-based design and modular development

 ---

-## AI/ML Engineer
+## Web Developer

-- Practical experience with Generative AI and RAG architectures
-- Prompt engineering, context windows, and API usage (OpenAI, Gemini)
-- Ethical considerations in AI development
+- UI development using frameworks like Vue/React
+- API integration and user interface design
+- Form validation, routing, and responsive layouts

 ---

-## Data Scientist
+## Data Analyst / Backend Developer

-- Managing structured and retrieved knowledge
-- Understanding AI data usage and contextual responses
+- Structuring and managing data
-- Exposure to tools like LangChain and evaluation techniques
+- Designing backend logic and database models
+- Presenting results clearly via APIs and visual interfaces

 ---

-## Data Analyst

-- Understanding user data for recommendation systems
-- Analyzing feedback to improve AI performance
-- Clean and user-friendly data presentation

----

 ## Product Manager or UX Designer

 - Writing user stories and building wireframes
-- Balancing user needs with ethical boundaries
-- Cross-functional collaboration with devs and AI teams
+- Managing stakeholder expectations
+- Creating feedback loops and evaluating usability

 ---

 # Soft Skills That Carry Across Roles

-Regardless of your role, this project builds:
+This project builds:

-- Collaboration and teamwork
+- Teamwork and collaboration
-- Time and project management
+- Project and time management
-- Problem-solving under constraints
+- Creative problem-solving
-- Ownership and accountability
+- Ownership and initiative
 - Clear and structured communication

-These skills are **universal and valued by employers across all industries**.
+These skills are **foundational for any future career in tech or product roles**.

+---